pymeasure/pyleco/README.md

 ### Network Topology

-PyLECO is an implementation of LECO, so see there for full protocol specifications.
+PyLECO is an implementation of LECO, for the full protocol specifications please visit https://github.com/pymeasure/leco-protocol.
 LECO offers a protocol for data exchange, for example for laboratory experimental control.

 There exist two different communication protocols in LECO.